fpcMotif/dossier/README.md

 This is a rough and early implementation of an idea I had for producing a wiki-like site from a simply structured database of records with freeform key/value pairs.

+Conceptually, it’s similar to a relational database, except each record can have any number of fields, and they do not have to be the same fields from record to record.
+You can even repeat fields on a single record.
+(Say, for a example if you have a record of a person who has been married multiple times, you could just repeat the “Spouse” property on that record.)

+Like a wiki, you do not have to worry about manually creating links between records.
+Those will be discovered for you automatically based on properties and property values.

 Demo
 ----